-Learn more below about loan assumptions, late payments, escrow payments, tax statements and other common questions about Nationwide mortgage loans.
+Learn more below about loan assumptions, late payments, escrow payments, tax statements and other common mortgage questions about Nationwide loans.

-When is my payment considered late?
+When is my mortgage payment considered late?

 Your payment is due in our office on or before the due date, which is generally the first of each month.
 Payments are considered late the following day.
 We typically allow 15 days between the due date and the assessment of a late charge.
 This should provide enough time for such things as mail delays, weekends and holidays.